Broadcast Communication (BCMN)

 BCMN 4350.
 TELEVISION REPORTING II.
 3 Hours.

 Production and evaluation of news programs for transmission on electronic media.
 Students will participate in production of newscasts for airing via broadcast and cable systems.
-Prerequisite: A grade of C (2.0/4.0 scale) or better in BCMN 3350.
+Prerequisite: COMM 3315, a grade of C (2.0/4.0 scale) or better in BCMN 3350.

 BCMN 4391.
 CONFERENCE COURSE.
 3 Hours.

 Topic assigned on an individual basis, covering individual research or study in the designated areas.
 May be repeated when topic changes, for a maximum of six credit hours.
-Prerequisite: BCMN 3340, COMM 2315, and 60 or more hours earned and permission.
+Prerequisite: BCMN 3340 and 60 hours earned, and permission.

 BCMN 4393.
 SPECIAL TOPICS.
 3 Hours.

 Special studies in broadcasting.
 Topic varies from semester to semester.
 May be repeated when topics change, for a maximum of six credit hours.
-Prerequisite: BCMN 3340, COMM 2315, and 60 or more hours earned, and permission of department.
+Prerequisite: BCMN 3340 and 60 hours earned, and permission of department.

 BCMN 4395.
 PROFESSIONAL INTERNSHIP.
 3 Hours.

 Individual research in broadcasting while working with business and industry.
 Individual conference to be arranged.
-Prerequisite: COMM 2315, and 60 or more hours earned and permission of department.
+Prerequisite: 60 or more hours earned and permission of department.